-This title is a 2022 Great Jewish Books Club pick.
+This title was a 2022 Great Jewish Books Club pick.

 Listen to our podcast with Co-editors Ilan Stavans and Josh Lambert.

 Watch interviews with authors Ilan Stavans and Josh Lambert

 A momentous and diverse anthology of the influences and inspirations of Yiddish voices in America—radical, dangerous, and seductive, but also sweet, generous, and full of life—edited by award-winning authors and scholars Ilan Stavans and Josh Lambert.Is it possible to conceive of the American diet without bagels?
 Or Star Trek without Mr. Spock?
 Are the creatures in Maurice Sendak’s Where the Wild Things Are based on Holocaust survivors?
 And how has Yiddish, a language without a country, influenced Hollywood?
 These and other questions are explored in this stunning and rich anthology of the interplay of Yiddish and American culture, edited by award-winning authors and scholars Ilan Stavans and Josh Lambert.